pietrobraione/jbse/README.md

 ## Building JBSE

 JBSE is built with Gradle version 6.7.1, that is included in the repository.
 First, ensure that all the dependencies are present, including Z3 (see section "Dependencies").
 Then, clone the JBSE git repository.
 If you work from the command line, this means running `git clone`.
-Once cloned the git repository and ensured the dependencies, you need to fix a couple of things that Gradle is not able to fix by itself.
-Gradle will not build the JBSE project unless the (very small) JUnit test suite under the `src/test` directory passes.
-All tests should pass with no problem (we do regression testing before every commit), with the exception of the tests in the class `jbse.dec.DecisionProcedureTest` that require that you fix the path to the Z3 executable.
-Modify line 46 of class `jbse.dec.DecisionProcedureTest` and replace `/opt/local/bin/z3` with your local path to the Z3 executable.
-Once fixed this path, run the build Gradle task by invoking `gradlew build` from the command line, and JBSE should build without any other fuss.
+Next, you may need to patch a test class as explained in the section "Patching the tests".
+Finally, run the build Gradle task, e.g. by invoking `gradlew build` from the command line.

 ### Dependencies